-Before using library components you need to draw the scheme of their arrangement and define the way they would be positioned towards each other.
-It can be done with the help of five interface-building components, namely:
+Before using library components you need to decide upon their arrangement and define the way they will be positioned towards each other.
+You can use 10 layout components to nest the others.

 Layout allows dividing a page into rows and columns to organize sections for placing other components.
-All of them will be visible within the same page at the same time.
+All of them will be visible at the same time.

 webix.ui({